 The Ministry of Gender Equality and Child Welfare runs an income-generating activity programme which aims to alleviate poverty by strengthening the earning capacity of poor communities.
 The programme provides communities with small, non-repayable financial grants and exposes them to technical and entrepreneurial skills.
 The businesses initiatives of the community are annually assessed by the Ministry.
 Since 2002 the scheme has benefited 6208 women.
-The Ministry also facilitates women's participation in Trade Fairs locally and in the SADC region through financial support and transportation.
+The Ministry also facilitates women's participation in Trade Fairs through financial support and transportation.